material-components/material-components-web/packages/mdc-typography/README.md

 `smooth-font` | Adds antialiasing for typography `overflow-ellipsis` | Truncates overflow text to one line with an ellipsis `baseline($top, $bottom, $display)`| Sets a container's baseline that text content will align to.
+`zero-width-prefix` | Adds an invisible, zero-width prefix to a container's text.
+This ensures that the baseline is always where the text would be, instead of defaulting to the container bottom when text is empty.
+Do not use this mixin if the `baseline` mixin is already applied.
 `text-baseline($top, $bottom, $display)`| Sets the baseline of flow text content.

 > **A note about `overflow-ellipsis`**, `overflow-ellipsis` should only be used if the element is `display: block` or `display: inline-block`.